mikrosk/mikrosk.github.io/ct2/TROUBLESHOOTING.md

 I had a problem getting HD Driver and ExtenDos Gold working in the Turbo Modes on my CT2B Falcon.
 I finally found the problem.
 The Solution was to change the resistor that came with the CT2B for the SDMA to a 100 Ohm resistor.
 I used the 100 Ohm resistor from the Nemesis 25/50 Buffer Modification.
 I had replaced that resistor with the one from Centek.
 HD Driver and ExtenDos Gold worked the first time I tried them in Turbo Mode.
 Now all drives including the CDR and CDROM work excellent in normal and Turbo Mode. *(Phantomm)*

+**Random bus errors when booting FreeMiNT**: The solution for my falcon was to replace the cable to the DMA controller with a coax cable and (while hot summer days) to install a cooler on the CT2b itself.
+Since these modifications are done it works without crashes for days. *(Ralph Lowinski)*